-3.2.2 Pupil surveys are carried out regularly, to identify popular healthy dishes: 3 points
+3.2.2 Child and parent surveys are carried out regularly, to identify popular healthy dishes: 3 points

-To achieve these points, you will need to demonstrate that you do all of the following:
+To achieve these points, demonstrate that you do all of the following:

-- " Obtain feedback from pupils and parents/carers at the end of each menu cycle or at least 6 monthly intervals. - " From the feedback, identify which of the healthiest dishes are most popular.
-Ensure they are incorporated into future menus and consider increasing their frequency. - " Consider whether less healthy dishes which are popular could be made healthier, without compromising their popularity.
+- " Obtain feedback at the end of each menu cycle or at least 6 monthly intervals. - " From the feedback, identify which of the healthiest dishes are most popular.
+Ensure they are incorporated into future menus and consider increasing their frequency. - Consider whether less healthy dishes which are popular could be made healthier, without compromising their popularity.
 For example, incorporating blended vegetables into sauces or adding a salad accompaniment.

-Seeking feedback directly from pupils and/or their parents helps you to plan your future menus so they include the healthiest meals which pupils will enjoy eating.
+Seeking feedback directly from children and/or their parents helps you to plan your future menus so they include the healthiest meals which children will enjoy eating.

-3.2.3 Food tasting events are held for pupils and their families and carers: 3 points
+3.2.3 Food tasting events are held for children and their families and carers: 3 points

-To achieve these points, demonstrate that you run tasting sessions when implementing new menus so pupils have an opportunity to become accustomed to new foods and flavours.
-Invite parents to take part in these if possible.
+To achieve these points, demonstrate that you do all of the following:

+- " Run tasting sessions when implementing new menus so children have an opportunity to become accustomed to new foods/flavours.
+Invite parents to take part in these if possible. - " Keep a record of events held and copies of themed menus on file as you will be asked to provide these at audit.

-Theme days or food tasting events can encourage pupils to try new foods and introduce them to a range of healthy options.
+Theme days or food tasting events can encourage children to try new foods and introduce them to a range of healthy options.

-- Try themed food days to encourage pupils to try new healthy foods and teach them about the benefits of a healthy well-balanced diet.
-Every themed food day must include healthy options. - " Take part in Roast Dinner Day and, if there is space in the dining room, invite parents and other family members along.
+- Try themed food days to encourage children to try new healthy foods and teach them about the benefits of a healthy well-balanced diet.
+Every themed food day must include healthy options. - " Take part in Roast Dinner Day and, if there is space in the dining room, inviting parents and other family members along.